 - 1. By 20 percent of the donation if the donation supports the public benefit activity of a public benefit organization; - 2.
-By 40 percent of the donation if provided to a public benefit organization under a long-term donation contract (i.e., a monetary contribution provided on the basis of an agreement between a public benefit organization and its donor wherein the donor undertakes to provide the donation in the subject year and at least once a year for at least three forthcoming years, in the same or larger amount, without any consideration);

-- 3. By 50 percent if the donation supports the Hungarian Relief Fund, National Cultural Fund, or the Damage Mitigation Fund; or - 4.
+By 40 percent of the donation if provided to a public benefit organization under a long-term donation contract (i.e., a monetary contribution provided on the basis of an agreement between a public benefit organization and its donor wherein the donor undertakes to provide the donation in the subject year and at least once a year for at least three forthcoming years, in the same or larger amount, without any consideration); - 3.
+By 50 percent if the donation supports the Hungarian Relief Fund, National Cultural Fund, or the Damage Mitigation Fund; - 4.
+By 20 percent if the donation supports a higher education institution managed by a public interest asset-managing trust foundation, or 40 percent in case of a contribution to the institution's endowment; or - 5.
 By 50 percent if the donation supports a higher education institution in the course of a grant agreement, up to the amount of the pre-tax profit on the aggregate.